s2tephen/subject-evals/README.md

   'password': YOUR_PASSWORD
 }
 ```
+In `scrape.py`, narrow your scope in the variables section at the top (by default, it will scrape everything).
 Then, run `python scrape.py` in console.